Tulip-Dev/tulip/doc/python/creatingvisualizations.rst

     renderingOrderingProp = graph.getDoubleProperty("rendering ordering")

     for n in graph.getNodes():
-      # the "File System Directory" import plugin adds a "File name" property containg the file name
+      # the "File System Directory" import plugin adds a "File name" property containing the file name
       viewLabel[n] = graph["File name"][n]
       # if the node represents a directory, ensure that its label will be visible (as we will activate the "no labels overlaps" mode)
       # also change its label color to blue